Style Spotlight: 4 Secrets of Beautifully ‘Lagom’ Spaces

 We’ve touched on intentional design and, well, at least thinking like a minimalist on this blog before, but today is our first deep dive into reaping the benefits of an enjoyable life and peaceful interiors by investing in resilient, gorgeous design.

-Related read: Wabi-sabi: the stress-free design style 2021 needs >
+Related read: Wabi-sabi: the stress-free design style we need right now >

 Busyness is a choice, in both life and decorating

 You’ll breathe a sigh of relief to read that lagom is not a philosophy of perfection.
 The rigid rules of this way of thinking won’t overwhelm you in their exactness.
 There’s enough overwhelm in daily life, right?
 Why have it in your interior décor?

 Lagom, thankfully, is more about authenticity.
 It’s about making considered, informed choices.

 By concentrating on the act of choice, lagom leads you towards designing a space to fit the unique needs of the people who will be using it.
 It also helps you play close attention to the architectural building itself that you’re working within.

 This might sound basic, but the interior design industry is too-often caught up with trends and fads, sometimes forgetting that people will be using the rooms it has put together.